Responsible use of Antimicrobials in Sheep Production

 The Responsible Use of Medicines in Agriculture Alliance (RUMA) is a growing coalition of organisations representing every stage of the “farm to fork” process.
 It has been set up to review and provide guidance on the use of medicines in all livestock.
 As part of this work RUMA has established practical strategies to reduce the need to use antimicrobials, where appropriate.

-To communicate these strategies effectively to the industry RUMA has produced a comprehensive set of guidelines for the responsible use of antimicrobials in sheep and other livestock production.
-These give advice on aspects from application and use, to responsibilities of farmers and veterinary surgeons, to strategies for reducing the need for usage.
-This booklet summarises the responsibilities that sheep farmers have as they use antimicrobials to safeguard the health and welfare of their flock.
+To communicate these strategies effectively to the industry, RUMA has worked with industry organisations to produce a set of guidelines for the responsible use of antimicrobials in sheep production.
+This document summarises the responsibilities that sheep farmers have as they use antimicrobials to safeguard the health and welfare of their flock.

 All farmers have a responsibility for the health and welfare of the animals under their control.
 There are occasions where this is a joint responsibility with their veterinary surgeon, such as in the discharge of correct and appropriate antimicrobial treatment and care.
 Farmers and stock-keepers can play a major role in ensuring that these responsibilities are properly discharged and that medicines are responsibly used by observing the guidelines published here.
 Similar guidelines form part of all farm assurance schemes.